joseraf86/market_forces/README.md

 **Example:** Initial State

-Some player have 1 _spot_ with the following resource distribution potentials:
+Given a player with 1 _spot_ with the following resource distribution potentials:

 **Resources:**